-We offer complimentary UPS Ground shipping to the contiguous United States.
+We offer complimentary UPS Ground shipping to the contiguous United States for orders over $200.
 We require a signature upon delivery for orders over $500.
-Orders with destinations outside the contiguous United States will automatically be charged the applicable international rate based on the service chosen.
-We are not responsible for delays within the shipping process; and, shipping fees are non-refundable.
+We are not responsible for delays within the shipping process; shipping fees are non-refundable.
+All orders ship complete.

 Credit Card Policy

-We accept Visa, MasterCard, American Express, and Discover.
+We accept all major credit cards.
 We have set up our system to capture a pre-authorization for the amount of your order.
 Your card is charged in full when your order is processed.
-If there are changes that need to be made to your order, you will be notified before your card is charged.
+If there are changes that need to be made to your order, you will be notified.

 Out of Stock Items

-It is possible that items sell out or become unavailable during your ordering process.
-We will inform you via email of any item that is or has become out of stock, as well as the associated ETA provided by the manufacturer.
-ETAs are not final and are subject to change by the manufacturer.
-We will keep you updated as we receive information.
-We generally hold items in your order until all items are ready to ship.
-If you would like us to ship your in-stock items ahead of time, please let us know.
+It is possible for items to sell out or become unavailable.
+We will inform you via email of any item that is or has become out of stock, as well as the associated arrivial time provided by the purveyor.
+Timelines are not final and are subject to change.

-We are happy to match any competitor’s pricing on identical merchandise.
+We happily match competitor pricing on identical merchandise.
 Please provide the website address, email, or advertisement showing the product name, style, color, number, dimensions, price, and current date.
 Upon verification, we can issue a price override for the item in question.
 The item must be new, in its original packaging, and sold from a verified source.
 Price matches will not be considered from eBay, Craigslist, or other unmonitored third-party sources.

 When can I expect my order?

-If an item is denoted as “in stock,” it means this is an item we typically have on hand in one of our retail locations.
-We strive to ship UPS Ground within a few business days of your order date.
-Shipping can take up to 7-10 business days depending on your location in relation to the west coast.
-If an item is denoted as “special order,” we typically do not carry that item in our retail stores and we must order it for you from the purveyor.
+If an item is denoted as “in stock,” it means this is an item we typically have on hand.
+We do our best to ship within a few business days of your order date.
+Once the carriers receive your package shipping can take 7-10 business days depending on your location.
+If an item is denoted as “special order,” we order it for you direct from the purveyor.
 Depending on the purveyor, we will list a range for your lead-time.
 The item is either shipped to our store and then to you, or in most cases directly to you.
 Some purveyors take more time than others to make sure your items are to their standards.
 Please make note of the lead-time associated with your items when you order.

 How many shipments should I expect?